-ACP urges Congress to 'create solution to endless cycle of medical physician payment cuts'December 17th, 2012 in Other /
+ACP urges Congress to 'create solution to endless cycle of medical physician payment cuts'December 17, 2012 in Medicine & Health / Other

 The American College of Physicians (ACP) today urged Congress to pass legislation that will "create a permanent solution to the endless cycle of Medicare physician payment cuts."
 Three-page letters were sent to U.S. House and Senate leaders emphasizing that "there is no plausible route to entitlement reform that does not include full repeal of the Medicare Sustainable Growth Rate (SGR) formula."